avahak/ephemeris/README.md

 - [mpp02_llr_raw.json](./json/mpp02_llr_raw.json)
 - [mpp02_405_raw.json](./json/mpp02_405_raw.json)

 containing the whole series are created in [vsop87a_converter.py](vsop87a_converter.py) and [mpp02_converter.py](mpp02_converter.py).
-Only selected coefficients are stored.
+Only selected coefficients are retained.

-In case of VSOP87A coefficients are modified to use time as centuries instead of millenia since J2000.0 and EARTH is dropped from the series.
-The reason for dropping EARTH is that series for the Earth-Moon barycenter (EARTH-MOON) already exists and computing the position of Earth (or the Moon) based on the vector EARTH to EARTH-MOON would result in low accuracy.
-For MPP02 either of the series fitted to DE405 and LLR could be used but for truncation we have chosen to stick to LLR fitted series.
+For VSOP87A, the coefficients are adjusted to use time in centuries instead of millennia since J2000.0.
+Additionally, the EARTH series is omitted because the dataset already includes the Earth-Moon barycenter EARTH-MOON, which can be combined with the high-accuracy vector $p_{\rm MOON} - p_{\rm EARTH}$ from MPP02 to compute more precise positions for both the Moon and Earth relative to the Sun.

+For MPP02, two versions exist—one fitted to DE405 and another to LLR data.
+For truncation, we use the series fitted to LLR data.

 ## Truncation of the series